 If I was writer I could tell you about these conversations, but I am not, I am a visual artist.
 I can tell you that Opera and artists such as Chakaia Booker, Magdalena Abakanowicz, Mark di Suvero, Dale Eldred, and Ursula von Rydingsvard inspire me.

-Once my conversation is done and the piece is in the gallery and front of the audience, it becomes your conversation.
+Once my conversation is done and the piece is in the gallery and front of the audience, it becomes their conversation.